tkeel-io/docs/docs/api/core_broker/method_changeSubscribe.md

 ---
 title: "changeSubscribe"
 description: 'change subscribed to other subscription'
+---
----调用该接口change subscribed to other subscription。
+调用该接口change subscribed to other subscription。

 ## Request